verv-vlux/VLX/README.md

 In a directory of your choosing, create a Dockerfile with exact name "DockerFile".
 Note: Capital "D" for the file name is neccessary for docker to recognise the configuration.

 Testing with Docker needs the following Dockerfile.
-Copy the configuration below into this file and save
+Copy the configuration below into this file and save.

 ```
 FROM ubuntu:14.04